Standard number: DS-20

 - Periodically review assessment process and maintain documentation related to it;

-- Support and consult with units on assessments.
+- Support and consult with units on data classification, vendor assessments and security reviews.

 - Maintain up-to-date versions of DPA, BAA, UMSPSCQ and other equivalent and approved vendor security assessment tools;